Are Massage Guns Safe To Use On Skin?

 Taking everything we have discussed so far into account, should you use a massage gun directly on your skin, or should you wear clothes to protect yourself?

-The answer is simple if you find you’re getting rashes from using a massage gun, it may be worthwhile trying it through clothing to see if that provides any relief.
+The answer is simple, if you find you’re getting rashes from using a massage gun, it may be worthwhile trying it through clothing to see if that provides any relief.
 Although the majority of people will be fine to use them on bare skin.

 You do not need to worry about the massage being less effective through clothing, as the vibrations will pass through into the skin just as easily.
 If you’re looking for a truly deep muscle tissue massage, thick clothing may dampen the effects slightly, but if the goal is to treat skin conditions, it’s perfectly fine to wear clothing.